devitocodes/devito/README.md

 ## About Devito

-Devito provides a symbolic language to implement matrix-free operators, that is operators that do not require the explicit creation of a dense or sparse matrix.
+Devito provides a functional language to implement sophisticated operators that can be made up of multiple stencil computations, boundary conditions, sparse operations (e.g., interpolation), and much more.
 A typical use case is explicit finite difference (FD) methods for approximating partial differential equations.
-For example, a 2D diffusion operator may be implemented as follows
+For example, a 2D diffusion operator may be implemented with Devito as follows

 ```python
 >>> grid = Grid(shape=(10, 10))